Frequently asked questions about Telecommunications Service Priority (TSP).

 Is there a charge for TSP?

-The Federal Government does not charge for TSP, however, your vendor may have a tariff charge for TSP.
-For TSP restoration, typically there is a one-time setup fee and a monthly service charge to have the service available to you.
+For TSP restoration, the service vendor typically charges a one-time setup fee and a monthly service charge to have the service available to you.
 However, these fees are separate from any charges related to actually installing or repairing your circuits following an emergency.
 Similarly, when using TSP to provision a new circuit, there is no cost from the Federal Government.
 However, the service provider’s charges still apply, and depending on the circumstances may be higher than normal.
 In any case, please contact your service provider to learn more about charges.

 What is the difference between TSP Restoration and TSP Provisioning?

-TSP restoration is like an insurance policy for your existing circuits (both voice and data), while TSP provisioning is for new circuits.
-For TSP restoration, you determine which circuits are critical to your organization and request TSP Authorization Codes for each one.
-Upon receipt of these codes, you give them to your service provider so that they have everything in place should an emergency require the restoration/repair of your circuits.
-TSP provisioning is used when you need a new circuit installed sooner than your service provider would be able to do using normal business procedures.
-When this happens, contact the TSP Program Office to make your request.
+TSP restoration is like an insurance policy for priority repair of your existing circuits (both voice and data), while TSP provisioning provides priority installation of new circuits.
+For TSP restoration, you determine in advance which circuits are critical to your organization and request TSP Authorization Codes for each one.
+TSP provisioning is used when you need a new circuit installed sooner than your service provider can do using normal business procedures.
+When this happens, contact the TSP Program Office to make your TSP provisioning request.
 Note that TSP provisioning is not intended to compensate for inadequate planning.

 What should I do with my TSP Authorization Code after I receive it?

-When you receive your TSP Authorization Code, give it to your service provider to enter into their records.
-Like an insurance policy, all TSP Authorization Codes must be in your provider’s network before an emergency happens.
+When you receive your TSP Authorization Code, forward it to your service provider to enter into their records.
+All TSP Authorization Codes must be in your provider’s network before an emergency happens.
 You should also maintain a copy of your TSP Authorization Codes for your records.

 Can I request TSP restoration services after a disaster has occurred?